 The Respondent may accept responsibility for all or part of the alleged policy violations at any point during the Resolution Process.
-If the Respondent accepts responsibility, the Chief Diversity Officer/Title IX Coordinator determines that the individual is in violation of Recipient policy.
+If the Respondent accepts responsibility, the Chief of Institutional Culture/Title IX Coordinator determines that the individual is in violation of Recipient policy.

-The Chief Diversity Officer/Title IX Coordinator then determines appropriate sanction(s) or responsive actions, which are promptly implemented to effectively stop the harassment, discrimination, and/or retaliation; prevent its recurrence; and remedy the effects of the conduct, both on the Complainant and the community.
+The Chief of Institutional Culture/Title IX Coordinator then determines appropriate sanction(s) or responsive actions, which are promptly implemented to effectively stop the harassment, discrimination, and/or retaliation; prevent its recurrence; and remedy the effects of the conduct, both on the Complainant and the community.

-If the Respondent accepts responsibility for all of the alleged policy violations and the Chief Diversity Officer/Title IX Coordinator or designee has determined appropriate sanction(s) or responsive actions, to which the Respondent agrees, and which are promptly implemented, the process concludes.
+If the Respondent accepts responsibility for all of the alleged policy violations and the Chief of Institutional Culture/Title IX Coordinator or designee has determined appropriate sanction(s) or responsive actions, to which the Respondent agrees, and which are promptly implemented, the process concludes.
 The Complainant may be consulted on and will be informed of this outcome.

-If the Respondent accepts responsibility for some of the alleged policy violations and the Chief Diversity Officer/Title IX Coordinator has determined appropriate sanction(s) or responsive actions, to which the Respondent agrees, and which are promptly implemented for those violations, then the remaining allegations will continue to be investigated and resolved through Administrative Resolution.
+If the Respondent accepts responsibility for some of the alleged policy violations and the Chief of Institutional Culture/Title IX Coordinator has determined appropriate sanction(s) or responsive actions, to which the Respondent agrees, and which are promptly implemented for those violations, then the remaining allegations will continue to be investigated and resolved through

+Administrative Resolution.
 The parties will be informed of this outcome.
 The parties are still able to seek Alternative Resolution on the remaining allegations, subject to the stipulations above.